-On 27 April 1998, TNT opened its European Express Centre (EEC) at Liege Airport, in Belgium.
-The Hub processes all air freight consignments within Europe and forms the link with the rest of the world.
+On 27 April 1998, TNT opened its European Express Centre at Liege Airport, in Belgium.
+The Hub processes all air freight consignments within Europe and forms a link with the rest of the world.

 TNT chose Liege over 11 other possible airports to set up its new Air Hub due to its excellent geographical location, its infrastructure, the unlimited night flights permission, the possibility of self-handling, the favorable climate condition and the limited impact on the population.

-In order to answer to the increasing freight volume, TNT announced on 25 May 2004 the expansion of the TNT Express European air hub in Liege.
+In May 2004, to answer to the increasing volumes, TNT announced the expansion of the TNT Air Hub in Liege.

 Operational aera: 75,000 sq.m

 1998: 60 trucks and 30 aircraft daily

 2016: 129 trucks and vans, and 42 aircraft daily